moveit/moveit_tutorials/doc/opw_kinematics/opw_kinematics_tutorial.rst

 Note that the *ns* parameter has to match the name you gave your planning group during the setup.

-This can also be done directly within the MoveIt setup assistant.
+The MoveIt Setup Assistant can automatically insert that line, removing the need to manually edit the ``planning_context.launch`` file.
 On the *Define Planning Group* page, select the *opw_parameters* file for your robot in the *Kin. parameters file* field

 .. image:: images/assistant.png